coolDev531/MERN-Redux-firebase-Scrimsfinder/README.md

 - userAgent data now gets saved in the DB when logging in, that is for security purposes.

+# 4/30/2023
+- socket is now hosted with the server, instead of a different hierarchy

 ---

 <br />